engineerapart/TheRemoteFreelancer/README.md

 # The Remote Freelancer
 List of community-curated resources to find topical remote freelance &amp; contract work for software developers, web designers, and more!

-Now available in website form! (theremotefreelancer.com)[https://theremotefreelancer.com]
+Now available in website also! [theremotefreelancer.com](https://theremotefreelancer.com)

 See [Why](#why) and [Contributing](#contributing)